mparpaillon/ucoins/README.md

-# Universal coins (Ucoins) (WIP)
+# Universal coins (Ucoins) (Draft)

 An humble attempt at creating a Universal currency where everyone gets the same amount at the same pace.

 ## Core concepts

-- 1) There is a fixed amount of this currency and it should be, by design, impossible to create more (like Bitcoins?)
+1. There is a fixed amount of this currency and it should be, by design, impossible to create more (like Bitcoins?)
-- 2) Being the creator of the currency should not make you richer
+2. Being the creator of the currency should not make you richer
-- 3) Since all human lives are worth the same, everybody should get the same amount, the same chances.
+3. Since all human lives are worth the same, everybody should get the same amount, the same chances.
-- 4) No third party should manage this currency (no banks or state) (so... blockchain I guess ?)
+4. No third party should manage this currency (no banks or state) (so... blockchain I guess ?)
-- 5) You should be given enough coin everyday to live decently on this planet.
+5. You should be given enough coin everyday to live decently on this planet.
-- WIP
+6. WIP

 ## Potential flaws